Ronald Acuña Jr. Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.

-- The Cardinals' 4.67 team ERA ranks 23rd among all league pitching staffs.
+- The Cardinals have a 4.68 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 138 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (142 total, one per game).

-- The right-hander's last appearance was on Wednesday against the San Diego Padres, when he went six innings, surrendering three earned runs while allowing seven hits.
+- In his last appearance on Saturday against the Pittsburgh Pirates, the righty went seven innings, allowing one earned run while surrendering three hits.

+- The 28-year-old has put up an ERA of 4.02, with 5.3 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.